The Schlieffen Plan to the Christmas Truce: Unpacking 1914's defining events

 The Christmas Truce

-The truce was only meant to last for that one day, but it eventually lasted for several days.
+The truce was only meant to last for that one day, but it lasted from Christmas Eve to Christmas Day in specific sectors.

 During this time, the soldiers exchanged gifts, played football together, and even sang carols.
 However, the truce eventually ended, and the fighting resumed.

 By the end of 1914, the situation in Europe had changed dramatically.
-Millions of people had been drafted into the armies, and tens of thousands had already been killed or wounded.
+Millions of people had been drafted into the armies, and an estimated 1.5 million soldiers had been killed or wounded.

 The war was no longer a short conflict that would be over by Christmas.
 Instead, it had become a long, grinding battle where both sides were fully committed to fighting.